-Titans not overly concerned about district championship share at stake - Port Arthur News
+Titans not overly concerned about district championship share on table with tonight's game - Port Arthur News

-Titans not overly concerned about district championship share at stake
+Titans not overly concerned about district championship share on table with tonight’s game

 The high-powered Memorial Titans could solidify, at least a share of the District 9-5A Division I title with a win over Baytown Sterling tonight.